rfdougherty/glowstick/README.md

 ![Schematic](hardware/glowstick_schematic.svg)
 ![Layout](hardware/glowstick_layout.svg)

+The circuit includes a voltage regulator so a microcontroller can be powered by the LED supply.
+If you use a 5V supply and your microcontroller has a 5V input, then you can omit the voltage regulator and just add a bypass wire.
+Or, you could populate it with a 3.3V regulator if your input supply is less than 5V but greater than 3.3V.
+Also, as noted above, the power dissipation of the MOSFETs is affected by the voltage difference between the source supply and the LED forward voltage.
+So you could make it more efficient by using a supply that is closer to the maximum LED forward voltage.
+Just be sure to account for the 0.5V dropout in the circuit.
+E.g., if you are using LEDs with a Vf of no more than 3.2V, then you could use a 3.7V supply to get the best efficiency.

+I used a [Wemos S3 Mini](https://www.wemos.cc/en/latest/s3/s3_mini.html) for the microcontroller.

 ## Firmware

 The firmware is written in C/C++ using [Arduino](https://www.arduino.cc/) and the [aWOT framework](https://github.com/rbaron/aWOT).
 Note that I used a 7-LED module for my build, so the firmware currently only supports 7 channels.
 If you do use the 8th channel, you will need to update the firmware.

-The API includes the following endpoints:
+The code runs a web server with the following API endpoints:

-- `GET /config` - Retrieve current configuration as JSON
+- `GET /config` - Retrieve the current configuration as JSON
-- `POST /config` - Update configuration (expects JSON payload)
+- `POST /config` - Update the configuration (expects JSON payload)
-- `GET /leds` - Get current LED values for all 7 channels
+- `GET /leds` - Get the current LED PWM values for all 7 channels
-- `PUT /leds/:l0/:l1/:l2/:l3/:l4/:l5/:l6` - Set LED values (0-255 for each channel)
+- `PUT /leds/:l0/:l1/:l2/:l3/:l4/:l5/:l6` - Set the LED PWM values (0-255 for each channel)
-- `PUT /iscale/:v` - Set intensity scale (0.0-1.0)
+- `PUT /iscale/:v` - Set the intensity scale (0.0-1.0)
 - `PUT /mod/:amp/:step` - Set modulation parameters (amplitude and step, 0.0-1.0)
 - `PUT /update/:v` - Set update interval (10-9999999 microseconds)
 - `GET /sensors` - Get sensor data (temperature, time, LED states)
 - `GET /reboot` - Trigger system reboot

+TODO:
+- Add a web GUI to allow easy configuration
+- MQTT support
+- Add timer functions, including sunrise/sunset support
+- Add LED spectra (measured or from the datasheet) and allow HSV color control

 ## Enclosure